yenat/COVID-19_vs_weather/README.md

 Using WorldWeatherOnline historical weather data API wrapper the weather data was downloaded and merged with the covid-19 dataset for correlation analysis.

+The final processed data is "weather_case_combined.csv".
+The cases relationship with tempreture is depicted in "Avg. of cases by tempC.png" From the graph we can say that the highest the tempreture the lowest the confirmed cases are.
+However, it is hard to confirm this without considering other attributes like number of smokers, age, population dencity etc...

 Correlation matrix weather vs Covid-19
 ![Correlation Matrix](correlationmatrix.png)